kevinbett/Weconnect3/README.md

 3. Proceed to make modifications to your fork.
 4. Send pull request from your fork's branch to my master branch.

-# Guidelines
+# Guidelines | How to run the app and tests

-Make use of clear commenting for readerbilty accross the board and quick understanding for new contributions to be accepted.
+- Install flask and create a virtual environment.
+- Run flask run to execute the server
+- To test the application, install nosetests and run from the root directory.

 # Author